 - This publication is part of the Elder Fraud training module.

 Some older Americans seem especially susceptible to fraudulent offers.
 According to AARP, older people who fall for scams tend to believe the pitches they hear.
 Many believe they have a good chance of actually winning a prize or that the products they see advertised are worth the price.
 Despite wide awareness of consumer fraud, some seniors have difficulty spotting fraud when it happens to them.
 Older victims find it difficult to end unwanted telemarketing calls and they often are reluctant to seek advice about financial matters.

 Why do crooks so often target seniors?

 Criminals deliberately target seniors because of generalizations about older people.
-Some of these factors include:
+Some of these include:

-- Many seniors have valuable assets, including homes, proceeds from sales of appreciated real estate and retirement savings.
+- Many seniors have valuable assets, including homes, proceeds from sales of appreciated assets and retirement savings.

-- Seniors may be concerned about running out of money in retirement and more open to claims of quick profits.
+- Seniors may be concerned about running out of money in retirement and more open to promises of quick profits.